-Located about a 20-minute drive outside Courtenay and not far from beautiful Comox Lake, the Medicine Bowls are an enthralling set of small, diverse waterfalls set among some fascinating rock formations, gorges and pools that have been carved out by millions of years of rushing water.
+Located in the Comox Valley about a 20-minute drive outside Courtenay and not far from beautiful Comox Lake, the Medicine Bowls are an enthralling set of small, diverse waterfalls set among some fascinating rock formations, gorges and pools that have been carved out by millions of years of rushing water.

 The pools are popular swimming spots in summer when the water is (slightly) warmer and the lower river levels reduce the danger.
 Either way, the ones just downstream are safer.
 For the record, many adrenalin junkies have died jumping from these rocks over the years and even if you’re not a daredevil yourself, the rocks themselves can get very slippery and the currents extreme, so be very careful while exploring.